 SB18-045 – Repeal Architectural Paint Stewardship Act – Lost

 SB18-047 – Repeal Tax Credits Innovative Vehicles – Lost

 SB18-064 – Require 100% Renewable Energy by 2035 – Lost

 In Golden, as across the U.S. and other nations, we are faced with impacts as a result of population growth, resource consumption, and energy needs.
 Golden is also affected by regional impacts such as the economy, the structuring of local tax revenues, and competing needs for resources by adjacent communities.

 Balancing these factors, the Community Sustainability Advisory Board has adopted the definition of sustainability as “living or acting in a manner that balances improving our quality of life, a healthy vibrant community, and mindful stewardship of the natural resources and environment while protecting the ability of future generations to do the same.”
 With this in mind, the Board recognizes that sustainability efforts are not an end goal, but endeavors to continually strive toward improvement.

-In late 2010, the Community Sustainability Advisory Board prioritized a list of sustainability policies and projects that the Board will work toward over the next few years.
-You may read the current Sustainability Strategic Plan or previous, 2013 City of Golden Sustainability Strategic Plan and learn more about Golden’s plans for a greener future.
+In late 2010, the Community Sustainability Advisory Board prioritized a list of sustainability policies and projects that the Board will work toward.
+This list is updated every 5 years and you may read the current 2020 Sustainability Strategic Plan or previous, 2015 Sustainability Strategic Plan and learn more about Golden’s plans for a greener future.